alex-wap/blog/_posts/2014-06-20-micromotives-and-macrobehavior.md

 If you find this kind of stuff interesting, a very good introduction is the [Networks, Crowds and Markets][3] course by [Jon Kleinberg][2].

-I'm excited about a new dimension to these questions that I came across
+A new dimension to these questions that I came across recently is neuroeconomics.
-recently: neuroeconomics.
 Neuroeconomics too tries to understand human decision making, but it pulls in perspectives from neuroscience.
 Concretely, it asks:

    * How can economic behavior shape our understanding of the human brain?
    * How can neuroscientific discoveries influence our economic models?

-There is a [neuroeconomics course][4] course on Coursera starting soon.
-It would be interesting to use the insights from this course to perform a small experiment, build a plausible model and validate it on data from Twitter or Facebook.
+There is a [neuroeconomics course][4] starting soon on Coursera.
+An interesting project would to use the insights from this course to perform a small experiment, build a more plausible model than what exists right now, and validate it on data from Twitter or Facebook.

 [1]: https://courses.cit.cornell.edu/info204_2007sp/
 [2]: http://www.cs.cornell.edu/home/kleinber/